Data-Science-for-Linguists/2016-Debates-and-Referring-Expressions/progress_report.md

+## December 13, 2017
+- Finished analysis and final project report

 ## November 27 and 28, 2017
 - Just need to analyze a few more speakers, then I think I'm all done!
 - Analyzed general REs, Trump's,  Clinton's, Fiorina's, and added some visualization

 ## November 26, 2017
 - Worked on simple analysis!
 Created the speaker dataframes